RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 - two Unix-specific IPC mechanisms
 	- Unix Pipe
 	- Unix Signal

+- may come across a lack of security if IPC is done without encryption or when multiple processes can access the shared memory space
 ## B. Communication Mechanisms
 Recall that processes have the following:
 - **memory region** allocated to itself (address space)